Fear-less public speaking

 Would you have ever learned to ride a bike if you had kept the training wheels?
 Unlikely.
 Training wheels don’t teach you to balance; they just give you a feel for sitting on a bike.

-Relying heavily on notes when you are learning to speak publicly is similar to using training wheels on a bike.
+Relying heavily on notes when you are learning to speak publicly is a bit like using training wheels on a bike.
 You will never be able to deliver a speech without notes if you always read your notes.
-But unlike training wheels, you may not need to ditch your notes altogether.
+Unlike training wheels, you may not need to ditch your notes altogether.
 But you will need to stop reading them!

 Read More